Sciatica vs Herniated Disc

 At the outset, the two conditions can easily be mistaken for one another.
 Without those diagnostic tools we discussed earlier, it can be difficult to discern which is in play.
 Sometimes an MRI is required, so that clinicians can clearly see all the physical systems implicated to make an accurate diagnosis.

 And sometimes, a herniated disc may provoke sciatica, but the converse is never true.
+So these are the biggest differences between sciatica vs herniated disc.

 If you’re experiencing pain which you suspect is either sciatica or a herniated disc, don’t wait to come in and receive a diagnosis.
 From there, we can apply our award-winning pain relief model and get you back to enjoying life.
-Contact us to schedule an appointment.